New Life Counselling is governed by a Board of Directors which is responsible for the corporate governance of the organisation.

 The Board meets six times per annum.
 We also have two Board Sub Groups who have delegated responsibility for resources and fundraising and the second group has responsibility for clinical services.

-A degree in English and Sociology and PGCE from Queens University opened up for me the career of teaching which led to many happy years working with young people.
-In later years I was privileged to be apppointed Vice-Principal and then Principal of a school in Belfast.
-I retired as Principal in 2010 but continue to work in Education as well as being a Governor in a new school.
+A degree in English and Sociology and a PGCE from Queens University opened up for me the career of teaching which led to many happy years working with young people.
+In later years I was privileged to be appointed Vice Principal and then Principal of a school in Belfast.
+I retired as Principal in 2010 but continue to work in Education as well as being a governor in a school.
 I am delighted to be involved with New Life Counselling as I have firsthand experience through my work in school of the excellent and important service provided by this organisation.

 Heather has been Deputy Secretary, Resources in the Department for Employment and Learning Northern Ireland from September 2013.
 Prior to that Heather held various posts in the Department for Social Dvelopment from 2003-2013, including Deputy Secretary, Resources and Social Policy Group, Director of Housing and Director of Financial Management and Planning in the Social Security Agency.

 Heather is a qualified member of the CIPFA (The Chartered Institute of Public Finance and Accountancy) with over 20 years of post qualification financial management experience and serves on CIPFA's National Council as a co-opted member.
 Heather has just been appointed to the Court and Audit Commitee of the University of Glasgow.

 Gabi has been appointed as a new board member in 2013.
 Gabi has many years of experience as youth and community worker and have worked in Health and Social Care for the past 14 years.
 She has many years of experience as a board member of small and medium sized community and voluntary organisations.